gabyrech/LongReadsQC/index.md

 # Basic long-read sequencing QC

-## Welcome!
-This page cotains tutorial for basic Quality Control (QC) of Long-Read sequencing data, primarily data produced by Oxford Nanopore Tenchnologies (**ONT**) and Pacific Biosciences (**PacBio**).
+This page cotains a tutorial for basic Quality Control (QC) of Long-Read sequencing data, mainly oriented to data produced by Oxford Nanopore Tenchnologies (**ONT**) and Pacific Biosciences (**PacBio**).
 The material was initially created for the Computational Sessions of the [2022 JAX Long Read Sequencing Workshop ](https://www.jax.org/education-and-learning/education-calendar/2022/may/long-read-sequencing-workshop) but I will try to keep it updated with new methods/strategies.

 ## Tutorial Set Up